ivandokov/phockup/readme.md

 ### Docker

 The docker container supports two operation modes.
-The first allows for a single execution of .
-In this mode, the container will be stopped after the execution is complete.
+The first allows for a single execution of phockup.
+In this mdoe, the container will be stopped after the execution is complete.
 The second mode allows for execution in intervals.
 In this mode, the container will continue running until the user decides to stop it.

+#### Single execution mode
+In this mode, all phockup parameters need to be passed as direct parameters within the docker run command.
+As you define a complete set of phockup parameters for this execution mode, this includes the paths to the input and output folders within the container.
 To execute phockup only once, use the following command:

 ```
 docker run -v ~/Pictures:/mnt ivandokov/phockup:latest /mnt/Input /mnt/Output [PHOCKUP ARGUMENTS]
 ```

+#### Continuous execution mode
+In this mode, all relevant settings are defined through environment variables and volume mappings.
+The folders where phockup moves files are always /mnt/input and /mnt/output within the container and can not be changed.
+You can of course map any folder on your host system to those folders within the container.

-The `-v ~/Pictures:/mnt` part of the command mounts your `~/Pictures` directory to `/mnt` inside the container.
+The `-v ~/Pictures/input:/mnt/input` part of the command mounts your `~/Pictures/input` directory to `/mnt/input` inside the container.
+The same is done for the output folder.
 You can pass any **absolute** path to be mounted to the container and later on be used as paths for the `phockup` command.
-The example above provides your `~/Pictures/Input` as `INPUTDIR` and `~/Pictures/Output` as `OUTPUDIR`.
-You can pass additional arguments afterwards.
+The example above provides your `~/Pictures/input` as `INPUTDIR` and `~/Pictures/output` as `OUTPUDIR`.
+You can pass additional arguments through the `OPTIONS` environment variable.

 To keep the container running and execute phockup in intervals, use the following command: